mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 # mount -o subvol=@,compress=lzo /dev/mapper/ExtLUKS /tmp/mnt
 ```

-Unmount the root and mount the root subvolume.
+Unmount the root subvolume and mount the system as you normally would.
 You are now ready to move to the next step.

+### 3.3.4.
+Use ZFS snapshotting and replication facilities to clone existing datasets.

-2. With ZFS, the process is very similar to Btrfs, with a few different steps depending if your source datasets are already encrypted or not.
+With ZFS, the process is very similar to Btrfs, with a few different steps depending if your source datasets are already encrypted or not.

-Like above, after creating a pool, snapshot your root disk _recursively_.
+After creating a pool, snapshot your root disk _recursively_.
 If your system resides on an encrypted dataset, snapshotting the encryption root will also snapshot all the datasets contained within it:

 ```
-# zfs snapshot -r zroot/encr@migration # or else, snapshot all the single datasets
+# zfs snapshot -r zroot/encr@migration # otherwise, snapshot all the required datasets
 ```

-after doing that, you can either:
+After doing that, you can either:

-- create a new encrypted dataset and send the unencrypted snashots to it:
+1. create a new encrypted dataset and send the unencrypted snashots to it:
   ```
   # zfs create -o encryption=on -o keyformat=passphrase -o keylocation=prompt -o mountpoint=none -o compression=lz4 extzfs/encr
   # for DATASET in root home ... # note: replace with the actual datasets